Atherton Tableland: History

-The Atherton Tableland Region has a long history of Indigenous occupation.
-Aspects of traditional Aboriginal land use and culture have been documented from the period of first contact to the present.
+The Atherton Tableland has a long history of Indigenous occupation.
+Aspects of traditional Aboriginal land use and culture have been documented from the period of first contact to present.
 Aboriginal people with ties to the region seek to maintain their culture today, despite a long period of forced removal from their lands following European occupation in the late 19th-early 20th century.

-Yidinji (also known as Yidinj, Yidiny, and Idindji) is an Australian Aboriginal language.
-Its traditional language region is within the local government areas of Cairns Region and Tablelands Region, in such localities as Cairns, Gordonvale, and the Mulgrave River, and the southern part of the Atherton Tableland including Atherton and Kairi.
+Yidinji (also known as Yidinj, Yidiny, and Idindji) is a local Australian Aboriginal language.
+Its traditional region is within the local government areas of Cairns Region and Tablelands Region, in such localities as Cairns, Gordonvale, and the Mulgrave River, and the southern part of the Atherton Tableland including Atherton and Kairi.

 Dyirbal (also known as Djirbal) is a language of Far North Queensland, particularly the area around Tully and Tully River Catchment extending to the Atherton Tablelands.
 The Dyirbal language region includes the landscape within the local government boundaries of Cassowary Coast Regional Council and Tablelands Regional Council.

-Atherton was explored by a European, J.V.
-Mulligan, in 1875.
-In 1877, John Atherton settled near the town which now bears his name.
-The area was originally explored for its mining potential where deposits of tin and gold were found.